greenelab/deep-review/sections/03_categorize.md

 information from accurate answers in a machine learning model.
 Attackers can use similar attacks to find out if particular data instance was present in the original training set for the machine learning model [@arxiv:1610.05820] - in this case, whether a person's record was present.
+This presents a potential hazard for approaches that aim to generate data.
+Choi et al. propose generative adversarial neural networks as a tool to make sharable EHR data [@arxiv:1703.06490v1]; however, the authors didn't take steps to protect the model from such attacks.

+There are approaches to protect models, but they pose their own challenges.
-There are solutions to this challenge.
-Training algorithms in a differentially private information from accurate answers in a machine learning model.
-There are solutions to this challenge.
-Training algorithms in a differentially private manner provides a limited guarantee that the algorithms output will be equally likely to occur regardless of the participation of any one individual.
+Training algorithms in a differentially private manner provides a limited guarantee that an algorithm's output will be equally likely to occur regardless of the participation of any one individual.
 The limit is determined by a single parameter which provides a quantification of privacy.
 Simmons et al. [@doi:10.1016/j.cels.2016.04.013] present the ability to perform